The 30-Day Challenge: Why One Month Can Transform Your Habits

 But why 30 days?
 Why not 7, or 21, or 90?
 The answer lies in the psychology of behavior change and the delicate balance between commitment and capability.

-Long Enough to Matter
+What is Long Enough to Matter?

 Seven days isn't enough time for most habits to solidify.
 You might white-knuckle through a week of exercise, but that's discipline, not habit.
 When the week ends, the behavior often ends with it.